Fracking in the UK

 This historic victory in Lancashire sends a clear message that local people don’t want fracking.

 But the fight is not over.

 2016 brings more challenges.
-Fracking company Cuadrilla are appealing the rejections in Lancashire this February, and Barclays-owned Third Energy is looking to get its fracking application approved in North Yorkshire.
+Fracking company Cuadrilla are appealing the rejections in Lancashire this February, and Barclays-owned Third Energy has had its fracking application approved in North Yorkshire.

 Despite David Cameron promising he would listen to local people, politicians in Westminster could now be making the final decisions.

 Join us in the fight against fracking.